 Unlike centralized server infrastructure, decentralized blockchains are geographically distributed and governed.
 This results in high uptime and availability for the games and applications, making them cheap to use due to computational resources being shared among all use cases.
 Blockchains have leaner, more streamlined, and distributed governance, allowing them to flexibly adapt to user demands.

-The infrastructure on which Cubetopia is built allows for developers to keep more of the fruits of their labor.
+The infrastructure on which Cubetopia is built allows developers to keep more of fruits of their labor.
 There is a massive economic incentive to build, create, and distribute creations on a platform that lets you participate in its monetization model.
 Cubetopia’s open approach welcomes a wide range of integrations and assets.
 By not restricting who can create things for Cubetopia, the game can attract talented developers who aren’t allowed to foster their ideas on a corporate platform like Minecraft.